ESAOpenSR/SRGAN/paper/paper.md

 # Training Features

-Training stability is improved through several built-in mechanisms that address common issues of adversarial optimization (summarized in Table~\ref{tab:train}, ~\ref{app:components}).
+Training stability is improved through several built-in mechanisms that address common issues of adversarial optimization (summarized in Table [@tbl-train], [@app-components]).
 These are configured in the `Training` section of the YAML `config` file.

 ## General Training Optimizations
 Several additional methods contribute to stable adversarial optimization.
 Label smoothing replaces hard discriminator targets (1 for real, 0 for fake) with softened values such as 0.9 and 0.1, preventing overconfidence and promoting smoother gradients.
 A short generator warmup phase allows $G$ to learn basic low-frequency structure before adversarial feedback is introduced, often combined with a linear or cosine learning-rate ramp to avoid abrupt updates.
 The discriminator holdback delays $D$ updates for the first few epochs so that $G$ can stabilise; when enabled, $D$ also follows a short warmup schedule to balance learning rates.
 Finally, both optimisers employ adaptive scheduling via `ReduceLROnPlateau`, lowering the learning rate when progress stagnates.
 These implementations mitigate divergence and improve convergence stability in adversarial training.
 All of these techniques can be configured from the `config` file as the unified entry-point.